 What to do in Pompeii

 You can tour the Ruins of Pompeii by yourself, but we recommend going on a guided tour through the ancient city.
-There’s no better way to get as much information as possible about this city’s rich history and its importance.
-Grab lunch right at the restaurant that sits in the middle of Pompeii, and enjoy your day.
+There’s no better way to learn as much as possible about this city’s rich history and importance.
+After your tour, grab lunch at the restaurant in the middle of Pompeii and enjoy your day.

 Florence